jdhuntington/fieldmarshal/README.md

 by a common name.

 ### Installing
-A Bundler Gemfile is inclduded so to make sure you have all the gem dependencies, you simply issue:

-  bundle install

-You can find bundler here: http://gembundler.com/
+Field Marshal requires that you have the amazon_sdb gem and version 1.10 of the right_aws gem.

 Field Marshal can generate its own configuration file and fire up your configured system editor by running: